ZhengheShangguan/AppliedParallelProgramming/README.md

-# AppliedParallelProgramming
+# ParallelProgramming Labs
-Some basic Labs for Applied Parallel Programming.
+Some basic Labs for Parallel Programming.